Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 Micro-influencers should be your focus.

-These are people with 30k followers or less on their social channels.
-Ideally with their audience in the area of your salon.
+These are people with 30k followers or less on their social channels, ideally with an audience in the area of your salon.

-People in fact listen more to micro-influencers than the big ones.
+People listen more to micro-influencers than the big ones.
 As they have a smaller following they typically also have a stronger relationship with their audience.
 And if they recommend something, people follow.

 At the same time, you can get a micro-influencer to post about your salon at little or even zero cost.
 Just by treating them well and maybe through some free bonuses, you could get them to write about your salon.

-So next time you have a new client coming into your salon, make sure to look up their social profile first and if they have 1,000+ followers with good engagement (likes & comments), you may want to consider doing something extra to get them to post about you.
+So, next time you have a new client coming into your salon, look up their social profile first.
+If they have 1,000+ followers with good engagement (likes and comments), you may want to consider doing something extra to get them to post about you.

 Bigger, Paid, Influencer Partnerships for Your Salon or Spa